Cushing reflex: Cushing's triad

+It is associated with an increase in intracranial pressure.

 History

 Cushing's reflex is named after Harvey Williams Cushing (1869–1939), an American neurosurgeon.
 Cushing began his research in Bern, Switzerland studying abroad with Emil Theodor Kocher.
 A month into his trip, Cushing received a formal proposition from Emil Theodor Kocher to begin testing how compression of the brain affected blood vessels.
 Cushing also enlisted the aid of Hugo Kronecker, a known blood pressure researcher.
 Utilizing Kroenecker's assistance and resources, Cushing began his research.
 Cushing left Bern in 1901 to work in Turin, Italy with Angelo Mosso, a previous student of Kroenecker.
 He continued to work on the same research project, while also simultaneously improving his methods of recording coincidence of blood pressure and ICP.
 In June 1901 Cushing published his first paper through Johns Hopkins Hospital Bulletin entitled "Concerning a definite regulatory mechanism of the vasomotor centre which controls blood pressure during cerebral compression".
 Between 1901 and 1903, Cushing published five papers pertaining to his research on the vasopressor response.
 These papers were published in German and English, and one was authored by Emil Theodor Kocher.